notaryproject/specifications/specs/plugin-extensibility.md

 ### Signature Generator

 This interface targets plugins that integrate with providers of basic cryptographic operations.
 E.g. Local PIV/PKCS#11 hardware tokens, remote KMS, or key vault services.
 Plugins that target this interface will only generate a raw signature given a payload to sign.
 Notation will package this signature into a signature envelope, and generate the signature manifest.
 Notation will also generate the TSA signature if indicated by the user.
-The plugin does not need to be signature envelope format aware, and will continue to work if Notary adopts additional signature formats.
+The plugin does not need to be signature envelope format aware, and will continue to work if Notary Project adopts additional signature formats.

 #### Signing workflow using plugin

 1. Given a user request to sign `oci-artifact`, with signing key `keyName` (the friendly key name)
 2. Pull the image manifest using `oci-artifact` url, and construct a descriptor
-3. Append any user provided metadata and Notary metadata as descriptor annotations.
+3. Append any user provided metadata and metadata defined in [Notary Project signature specification](signature-specification.md) as descriptor annotations.
 4. Determine if the registered key uses a plugin
 5. Execute the plugin with `get-plugin-metadata` command
     1. If plugin supports capability `SIGNATURE_GENERATOR.RAW`